 - Ventura Compressor Station provides safe products and services to our customers.
-Safety is one of the corporate values and in all that we do, we are committed to delivering products and services safely. - Ventura Compressor Station is committed to comply with applicable federal, state and local health and safety laws and requirements. - Injuries and property damage can be prevented; accidents are not an unavoidable consequence of doing business.
+Safety is one of corporate values an in all that we do, we are committed to deliver products and services safely. - Ventura Compressor Station is committed to comply with applicable federal, state and local health and safety laws and requirements. - Injuries and property damage can be prevented; accidents are not an unavoidable consequence of doing business.
 Hazards can be eliminated by ensuring safe work practices and proper preventative measures.
 Identification and reporting of potential hazards are the responsibility of every employee.